conan-io/conan/README.rst

     $ export PYTHONPATH=$PYTHONPATH:$(pwd)

-On Windows it would be (while being in the conan root directory):
+On Windows it would be (while being in the Conan root directory):

 .. code-block:: bash